 Unfortunately, it doesn’t exactly work that way in the Philippines.

 Such desperation to get a job can sometimes make applicants more prone to scams and fall prey to illegal recruiters, SMS and Internet scams, further degrading their lives.
-The government’s unemployment problem should not be remedied only by further exploration of job opportunities abroad (and bragging rights to the Super Maid program).
+The government’s unemployment problem should not be remedied only by further exploration of job opportunities abroad.
 Such solution may be deemed short-term for temporary migrant workers.
 Generating more jobs domestically should also be intensified.